 Cross Catholic Outreach provided a rapid response, reaching out to its network of trusted ministry partners on the ground in Haiti within hours after the earthquake.
 During the first two stages of Cross Catholic Outreach’s action plan, we addressed families’ most pressing needs — including the massive need for food.

 With the help of faithful friends like you, our partners distributed approximately 2.4 million protein-rich Vitafood meals to earthquake survivors to fight the threat of malnutrition.
-Vitafood is a fortified rice product with the optimal nutritional value to help children and adults thrive.
+Vitafood is a fortified rice, potato or lentil base product with the optimal nutritional value to help children and adults thrive.
 These nutritious meals were packed into 40-foot containers, placed on cargo ships, and sent to Port-au-Prince, Haiti, where our trusted partners transported meals to the most severely impacted regions to feed families most in need.
 We also repurposed existing shipments to ensure families in greatest need were fed.

 Cross Catholic Outreach was sensitive to the needs of Haiti’s most vulnerable populations, including pregnant mothers, families touched by disabilities, the elderly and those experiencing incarceration.
 We processed and delivered 5,700 pounds of locally purchased food and temporarily supported six feeding centers that provided 800 hot meals per day while also supporting a daily feeding program that served 450 inmates.